Audrey Wasilewski: Film and television

 In the 2010 film Red, Wasilewski appeared in a cameo alongside Bruce Willis and John Malkovich in which she played a doomed "gun for hire" sent to assassinate them.
 Also in 2010, she played the character of Deb in the film Lying to be Perfect.

+Wasilewski is known for her roles on the drama series Big Love as Pam Martin and on Mad Men as Anita Olson Respola member of the cast earning the Screen Actors Guild Award for Outstanding Ensemble in a Television Drama.

+Wasilewski plays Alpha Officer in the 2022 Academy Award-winning film Everything Everywhere All at Once.
+The Screen Actors Guild Awards honored this cast with Outstanding Ensemble in a Motion Picture.